alezen9/zanka-no-tachi/README.md

-# 🔥 Zanka no tachi
+# 🔥 Zanka no Tachi